laravel/docs/queues.md

 > **Note**
 > If you only need to limit the concurrent processing of a job, use the [`WithoutOverlapping`](/docs/{{version}}/queues#preventing-job-overlaps) job middleware instead.

+<a name="encrypted-jobs"></a>
+### Encrypted Jobs

+Laravel allows you to ensure the privacy and integrity of a job's data via [encryption](/docs/{{version}}/encryption).
+To get started, simply add the `ShouldBeEncrypted` interface to the job class.
+Once this interface has been added to the class, Laravel will automatically encrypt your job before pushing it onto a queue:

+    <?php

+    use Illuminate\Contracts\Queue\ShouldBeEncrypted;
+    use Illuminate\Contracts\Queue\ShouldQueue;

+    class UpdateSearchIndex implements ShouldQueue, ShouldBeEncrypted
+    {
+        // ...
+    }

 <a name="job-middleware"></a>
 ## Job Middleware